 - Use a credit card with benefits.
 Plenty of credit cards offer benefits.
 Find one that fits your needs best, whether it provides airline miles or cash rewards.
 Just remember to pay off your balance in full each month.

 - Pay your debt payments on time.
 All of them.
 If you're repaying any type of loan, make sure to pay on time.
 Missing a loan payment can severely impact your credit score, which can affect your ability to make important purchases later on, like a home or car.
 You can learn more about your student loan repayment here.

 - Review your expenses regularly.
 Look through your credit or debt card statement periodically to see what you can eliminate from your spending habits.
 You may realize that you're paying for a monthly subscription that you barely use, or visiting a certain coffee shop or store more than you want to be.

 - Secure additional income if needed.
 If you need additional funds to meet your monthly expenses, consider a part-time job to keep your budget in check.
-You can find something that fits within your schedule, such as evening or weeknight work, or explore non-traditional ways to gain some extra money, including secret shopper apps such as Field Agent and Rewardable and online job assignment sites like Amazon's Mechanical Turk.
+You can find something that fits within your schedule, such as evening or weeknight work, or explore non-traditional ways to gain some extra money, including secret shopper apps such as Field Agent and online job assignment sites like Amazon's Mechanical Turk.

 - Ask for a deal.
 If you're paying too much for a service, such as cable or your cell phone, call the company and ask for a discount or less expensive package.
 It's surprising what providers will offer to keep customers happy.